ssmerd/online-yoga/README.md

 This site was deployed to GitHub pages.
 The steps to deploy are as follows:

-*   In the GitHub reposotory, navigate to the Settings tab
+*   In the GitHub repository, navigate to the Settings tab
 *   From the source section drop-down menu, select the Master Branch
-*   Once the Master Branch has been selected, the page will be automatically refreshed wit hthe detail ribbon display to indicate the successful deployment
+*   Once the Master Branch has been selected, the page will be automatically refreshed with the detail ribbon display to indicate the successful deployment

 <br>